SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-page-model.md

 ### Pages

-Authors can create pages and add content to the page fields, and they can add Web Parts to any web part zones or Rich Text Editors.
+Authors can create pages and add content to the page fields, and they can add web parts to any web part zones or Rich Text Editors.
 Pages are structured so that content authors cannot make changes outside of page fields.